litestar-org/starlite-sessions/README.md

 @post("/login")
 async def login(data: UserLoginPayload, request: Request) -> User:
     # we received log-in data via post.
-    # out login handler should retrieve from persistence (a db etc.) the user data and verify that the login details
+    # out login handler should retrieve from persistence (a db etc.)
+    # the user data and verify that the login details
     # are correct.
-If we are using passwords, we should check that the password hashes match etc.
+If we are using passwords, we should check that
-    # we will simply assume that we have done all of that we now have a user value:
+    # the password hashes match etc. We will simply assume that we
+    # have done all of that we now have a user value:
     user: User = ...

     # once verified we can create a session.
-    # to do this we simply need to call the Starlite 'Request.set_session' method, which accepts either dictionaries
+    # to do this we simply need to call the Starlite
+    # 'Request.set_session' method, which accepts either dictionaries
     # or pydantic models.
-In our case, we can simply record a simple dictionary with the user ID value:
+In our case, we can simply record a
+    # simple dictionary with the user ID value:
     request.set_session({"user_id": user.id})

     # you can do whatever we want here.
 In this case, we will simply return the user data: